Saudi Arabia agrees deal to buy Turkish drones

 The deal highlights how Erdoğan is taking further steps to repair Turkey’s relationship with Saudi Arabia which deteriorated sharply following the 2018 murder of journalist Jamal Khashoggi in the Saudi consulate in Istanbul.

 The Turkish president has also looked to mend ties with the UAE.
-Ankara and Abu Dhabi became bitter rivals in the decade after the 2011 Arab uprisings rocked the region, but have both moved to de-escalate tensions in recent years.
+Ankara and Abu Dhabi became bitter rivals in the decade following the 2011 Arab uprisings rocked the region, but have both moved to de-escalate tensions in recent years.

 Bankers said Erdoğan had a list of assets Turkey was seeking to sell stakes in to raise foreign currency, with the hope of striking deals with the oil-rich region’s sovereign investment funds.